Specs & specifics

 One screen, four buttons, no distractions.

-Drawings for now.
-Photographs of the real hardware go here as the first units come off the bench — no renders standing in.
+The drawing above is a working illustration, not a photo.
+Photographs of the real hardware go here as the first units come off the bench, no renders standing in.

 What's inside.